-This unit is on Cells for Middle School Science.
-Students will learn about cell structure and function and will make a model of a cell.
+Do you need to teach about cells and organelles?
+Students will learn about plant and animal cells and their structure and function.
+They will make a model of a cell.
 Students will love these cell activities for middle school.
 Students will plan and carry out investigations to provide evidence that living things are made of cells.
 They will learn that each organelle of the cell contributes to the function of the cell.
-Students will learn about animal cells and plant cells and they will recognize that there are differences and similarities between them.
-See more on Cells: Structure and Function
+Students will learn about animal cells and plant cells, and they will recognize that there are differences and similarities between them.
+Students will compare plant and animal cells.

 This resource is aligned with NGSS for Middle School.

 NGSS MS-LS1-1.
 Conduct an investigation to provide evidence that living things are made of cells; either one cell or many different numbers and types of cells.
 [Clarification Statement: Emphasis is on developing evidence that living things are made of cells, distinguishing between living and non-living things, and understanding that living things may be made of one cell or many and varied cells.]

 MS-LS1-2.
 Develop and use a model to describe the function of a cell as a whole and ways the parts of cells contribute to the function.
 [Clarification Statement: Emphasis is on the cell functioning as a whole system and the primary role of identified parts of the cell, specifically the nucleus, chloroplasts, mitochondria, cell membrane, and cell wall.]
 [Assessment Boundary: Assessment of organelle structure/function relationships is limited to the cell wall and cell membrane.
 Assessment of the function of the other organelles is limited to their relationship to the whole cell.
 Assessment does not include the biochemical function of cells or cell parts.]